tw4l/brunnhilde/README.md

 ### Future development to-dos

-* Add ability to use MIME-Info signature files (alone or alongside PRONOM) with Siegfried 1.5.0
+* Add ability to use MIME-Info signature files (alone or alongside PRONOM) with Siegfried 1.5+
+* Add ability to use FDD signature files (alone or alongside PRONOM) with Siegfried 1.6+
 * Add support for UDF disk images
 * More and better testing
 * Move from raw SQL to ORM?